shivan-s/shivan.xyz/content/posts/programming/terminal-commands.md/index.md

 author = "Shivan Sivakumaran"
 title = "Terminal Commands"
 date = "2020-11-29"
-description = "Good knowledge of terminal commands is a requirement for a good developer." tags = ["Programming"] draft = true
+summary = "Good knowledge of terminal commands is a requirement for a good developer." tags = ["Programming"] draft = true
 +++